Is it Safe to Visit Sulu? The Ultimate Guide

 Q: What is the Philippine government doing to improve security in Sulu?

 The Philippine government has been working to improve security in Sulu, including launching military operations to capture top militants and imposing travel restrictions on the area.
-(See Also: Is it Safe to Visit Ecuador Right Now?
-Current Travel Conditions)
+(See Also: Is Agra Safe to Visit?
+A Traveler’s Guide)

 Q: Can I still visit other parts of the Philippines?